-Once sold at health stores, GHB’s effects are related to dose.
+GHB’s effects are related to dose.
+Users can develop tolerance to the drug, which requires them to increase the dose they use to obtain the same effects.
 Effects range from mild relaxation to coma or death.
-GHB is often used as a date-rape because it is tasteless, colourless and acts as a powerful sedative.
+GHB is often used as a date rape because it is tasteless, colourless and acts as a powerful sedative.
+GBH is an acronym for ”grievous bodily harm.”

 GHB is generally swallowed, although a small number of people inject it.
 It can be very hard to judge the amount taken, as the quality and strength of drugs can vary greatly from one batch to another.